NikhilVerma09/OCTANET-TO-DO-LIST/README.md

 **2.Add Tasks:** Use the input field to add new tasks.

 **3.Manage Tasks:**

-* **Edit Tasks:** Click on a task to edit its content.

-* **Delete Tasks:** Click the delete button next to a task to remove it, or use the "Clear All" button to delete all tasks.
+* **Delete Tasks:** Click the delete button next to a task to remove it, or use the "Delete All" button to delete all tasks.

 * **Mark as Completed:** Click the checkbox next to a task to mark it as completed.